WebexCC-SA/LAB-2352/docs/Labguide/Lab7.md

 ## 7.1: Overview

-New Webex Contact Center Desktop Sign-in with Streamlined Station Credentials
+Enhanced Webex Contact Center Desktop Sign-in with Streamlined Station Credentials

 To streamline the agent and supervisor sign-in process, we will enhance the Webex Contact Center station credentials dialog for users.
 This feature aims to eliminate friction, improve efficiency, and enhance the overall user experience for both agents and supervisors.

-This lab is designed to give you a **basic understanding of the new experience** and all you to **experience it first-hand**.
+This lab is designed to give you a **basic understanding** of the new experience and all you to **experience it first-hand**.
 You will be using a working prototype to complete the steps in this lab.

 ## 7.2: Prototype: What to expect and what’s new

  ![Login](../assets/images/Analyzer/topic1.png)

-### Simplified Sign-In Process
+**Reduced user error:**

+- Unnecessary information fields during sign-in are removed from the dialog (requires admin set up of user telephony options to be configured).

+- Leverages dial plans to prevent agents from entering invalid dial numbers (DN) at sign-in, reducing potential RONA scenarios

+- Admins must configure dial plans in Control Hub.
+Learn more on Webex Help Center at https://help.webex.com/article/n3jurrk/

+**Simplified Sign-In Process:**

 - Webex Contact Center Single sign-on (SSO) for both agents and supervisors.

 - New user-friendly dialog design and field copy

 - Skip voice credential input during sign-in for digital-only deployments.

-### Save Station Credential Selections for Future Sign-ins
+**Save Station Credential Selections for Future Sign-ins:**

-- Unnecessary information fields during sign-in are removed from the dialog (requires admin set up of user telephony options to be configured).
 - Users can save their selection/preferences and skip the station credential dialog for subsequent sign-ins.

 - Users can change their selection/preferences at any time post-sign in from the avatar menu>Change Profile Settings (at the top right-hand corner of Desktop).

 - Agents can select their team upon sign-in to determine the appropriate layout, routing, and generating relevant reports.

 ## 7.3: Prototype: What to expect and what’s new